 Arroz con salchichas, like the other Puerto Rican food I have come to love and understand, is the product of poverty.
 Its achiote coloring is a local, less expensive substitute for Spanish saffron, and its salchichas are not fancy Spanish chorizo or Serrano ham, but Vienna sausage one can now find in grocery stores for less than $1 per can.
 Cured meat, in all of its forms, is a fixture of La Isla Bonita’s staple dishes, something the well-to-do among us disdain and the rest of us recognize and enjoy.

 Perceptive readers will notice that this recipe is very similar to my arroz con gandules.
 “Puerto Rican rice” could very well be its own recipe, consistent between rice-based dishes across Puerto Rican cuisine, and this provides a shared base from which to innovate.
-Arroz con salchichas effectively substitutes the pigeon peas, salt pork, and Manzanilla olives of arroz con gandules with its eponymous sausage, and adjusts some steps accordingly.
+Arroz con salchichas effectively substitutes the pigeon peas, salt pork, capers, and Manzanilla olives of arroz con gandules with its eponymous sausage, and adjusts some steps accordingly.
 Like the previous rice dish, it is generally hearty enough on its own to not require additional protein, but benefits from lettuce or another salad alongside.

 This recipe serves six and reheats well.